deinesk/S2PDF/README.md

 - Sometimes a word appears two times in a row (like 'WordWord')
 - Currently, there's no feature that allows to select which columns of a table should be visible
 - Some content is weirdly positioned
+- Some tables headers are still missing after page break